thespidernet/scalablog/com/thespidernet/scalablog/app/controllers/controllers_readme.txt

  The controllers folder is used to contain all the application-flow logic for the application.

- The controller dictates the steps requires to "action" the user's input.
+ The controller dictates the steps required to "action" a user's input or application event.
- You can also think of them as "script / batch files" for required steps.
+ You can also think of them as "script / batch files".

  Eg.
  You press a "button" on a form.